tejaswi-45/CodSoft/README.md

 Execution:
 This conditional statement ensures that the main function is executed only if the script is run directly, not if it is imported as a module into another script.
 When the script is run, it starts the execution by calling the main function.

+TASK 5:
+Contact Information: Store name, phone number, email, and address for each contact.

+Add Contact: Allow users to add new contacts with their details.

+View Contact List: Display a list of all saved contacts with names and phone numbers.
+Search Contact: Implement a search function to find contacts by name or phone number.

+Update Contact: Enable users to update contact details.
+Delete Contact: Provide an option to delete a contact.

+User Interface: Design a user-friendly interface for easy interaction.